ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    right until it terminates.

 However, this description implies that the series of lookups is interactive, which it is not.
-In practice, binary ladders are always executed with respect to a specific **target version** which may or may not be the actual greatest version of the label.
-This allows binary ladders to be optimized in two
+Binary ladders are always executed with respect to a specific **target version** which may or may not be the actual greatest version of the label.
+This allows for two optimizations:
-ways:

 First, the series of lookups ends after the first inclusion proof for a version greater than or equal to the target version, or the first non-inclusion proof